ManeesaSahu/ManeesaSahu/README.md

 ### Hi there 👋 I am Maneesa Sahu
 A Engineer passionate about learning new things.

-**ManeesaSahu/ManeesaSahu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Manual Testing
+- 🔭 I’m currently working on Manual Testing in Tata Consultancy Services
-- 🌱 I’m currently learning Automation Testing
+- 🌱 I’m currently learning Automation Testing,Tableau,SQL.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...